-Hreflang Implementation: The 8 Biggest Misconceptions
+Hreflang Implementation: The 10 Biggest SEO Misconceptions

 <link rel=”alternate” hreflang=”es-AR” href=”http://www.mysite.com/ar/”/>

-Misconception 8: The Rel=Canonical Can Serve as the Self-Referencing Entry
+Misconception 9: The Rel=Canonical Can Serve As The Self-Referencing Entry

 I have not been able to find the source for this little gem of information, but it is completely incorrect.
+Even so, many SEO pros are still using it.

-In the majority of cases where a site has a lot of non-self-referencing errors in Google Search Console, it is caused by site owners trying to use a canonical for the self-referencing element.
+If your site has a large number of non-self-referencing errors in Google Search Console, it is typically caused by site owners trying to make the canonical do double duty as the self-referencing element.

-This is an example of this mistake when referencing the Argentina Spanish page.
+Here is an example of this mistake when referencing the Argentina Spanish page.

 Argentina Site – https://www.mysite.com/ar/